-- I In the Model Builder window, under Mesh Component I (mcompl) click Mesh Part I. - 2 On the Home toolbar, click Windows and choose Selection List. - 3 Click the Select Boundaries button on the Graphics toolbar. - 4 In the Settings window for Selection List, In the list, choose 3 (meshed) and 4 (meshed).
-Hold down Ctrl while clicking in the list to select multiple boundaries. - 5 Click the Zoom to Selection button on the Graphics toolbar.
+- I In the Model Builder window, under Global Definitions>Mesh Parts click Mesh Part I. - 2 In the Home toolbar, click Windows and choose Selection List. - 3 Click the Select Boundaries button in the Graphics toolbar. - 4 In the Settings window for Selection List, in the list, choose 3 (meshed) and 4 (meshed).
+Hold down Ctrl while clicking in the list to select multiple boundaries. - 5 Click the Zoom to Selection button in the Graphics toolbar.
 If needed, zoom out and rotate the geometry before zooming in on the boundary again.